-6 The Court has also cast constitutional suspicion on governmental action based on moral disapproval of a class under the Due Process Clause.
+5 The Supreme Court has also cast constitutional suspicion on governmental action based on moral disapproval of a class under the Due Process Clause.
 In Lawrence v.
 Texas, 538 U.S. 558 (2003), the Court explained that, as a matter of substantive due process, it is "abundantly clear" that laws cannot be justified by a historical tradition of moral disapproval of a class-however long-standing that tradition may be.
 Id. at 577 (internal quotation marks omitted).
 Lawrence struck down a Texas law criminalizing consensual intercourse by same-sex couples.
 The Court recognized that "the fact that the governing majority in a State has traditionally viewed a particular practice as immoral is not a sufficient reason for upholding a law prohibiting the practice."
 Id. at 577-578 (internal quotation marks omitted).
 However deeply held these convictions may be, they have no place in making official policy, where "[o]ur obligation is to define the liberty of all, not to mandate our own moral code."
 Id. at 571 (internal quotation marks omitted). "[N]either history nor tradition [can] save a law" grounded in a historical tradition of moral disapproval of a class.
-Id. at 577-578 (2003) (internal quotation marks omitted); see also Windsor, 133 S. Ct. at 2693 (concluding that DOMA violated "basic due process and equal protection principles"), id. at 2695 (a law whose "principal purpose and necessary effect are to demean" persons in a lawful marriage violates the Fifth Amendment).
-Given the clarity of its equal-protection jurisprudence, however, the Court need not consider substantive due process here.
+Id. at 577-578 (2003) (internal quotation marks omitted); see also Windsor, 133 S. Ct. at 2693 (concluding that DOMA violated "basic due process and equal protection principles"), id. at 2695 (a law whose "principal purpose and . . . necessary effect . . . are to demean" persons in a lawful marriage violates the Fifth Amendment).
+Given the clarity of the Supreme Court's equalprotection jurisprudence, however, this Court need not consider substantive due process here.

-- 2. Moral objections also have no proper part in a court's decision-making.
-A court may not act to accommodate the public's bare moral disapprobation of a class of people any more than policymakers may.
-See, e.g., Palmore, 466 U.S. at 433-434 (trial court erred in basing a child-custody ruling on the notion that the child would face stigmatizing "pressures and stresses" if raised in a biracial household because of "private racial prejudice" within the community) (internal quotation marks omitted).
-Nor may a court "draw on [its] own views as to the morality, legitimacy, and usefulness" of particular conduct to assess the legality of restricting or limiting that conduct.
+class of people any more than policymakers may.
+See, e.g., Palmore, 466 U.S. at 433-434 (trial court erred in basing child-custody ruling on notion that child would face stigmatizing "pressures and stresses" if raised in biracial household because of "private racial prejudice" within community) (internal quotation marks omitted).
+Nor may courts "draw on [their] own views as to the morality, legitimacy, and usefulness" of particular conduct to assess the legality of restricting or limiting that conduct.
 Ferguson v.
 Skrupa, 372 U.S. 726, 728-729 (1963).
 On the contrary, it has long been recognized that courts ought not venture into "the realm of legislative value judgments."
 Id. at 729.
 Judges simply must not render decisions about governmental policies based on their own moral views.
 See Planned Parenthood of Se.
 Pa. v.
 Casey, 505 U.S. 833, 850 (1992) (court's role is "not to mandate [its] own moral code"); Neil M. Gorsuch, Of Lions and Bears, Judges and Legislators, and the Legacy of Justice Scalia, 66 Case W. Res.
-L. Rev. 905, 906 (2016) (judges ought not "decide cases based on their own moral convictions"). - 3.
-The analysis does not change when the animus and moral disapprobation are grounded in religious belief.
+L. Rev. 905, 906 (2016) (judges ought not "decide cases based on their own moral convictions").

+3. The analysis does not change when the animus and moral disapprobation are grounded in religious belief.

 "Almighty God created the races white, black, yellow, malay and red, and he placed them on separate continents.
 And but for the interference with his arrangement there would be no cause for [interracial] marriages."
 Loving v.
 Virginia, 388 U.S. 1, 3 (1967) (quoting trial court).
 So declared the state judge who sentenced the Lovings for violating Virginia's anti-miscegenation statute.
 Those sentiments about interracial couples were commonplace at the time; indeed, they were considered by many to be theological imperatives.
-Yet this Court had no difficulty concluding that there was "patently no legitimate overriding purpose" to justify enforcement, through governmental policy or court action, of widely held religious beliefs that ran contrary to federally mandated antidiscrimination principles.
+Yet the Supreme Court had no difficulty concluding that there was "patently no legitimate overriding purpose" to justify enforcement, through governmental policy or court action, of widely held religious beliefs that ran contrary to federally mandated antidiscrimination principles.
 Id. at 11; cf. Romer, 517 U.S. at 635-636.